TKA0329/plant-disease-classification/README.md

 ## Deployment
 1. Saved/loaded model as .pt in VS Code
 2. Deployed app on Streamlit
-    - Demo (just upload a picture of a leaf): [link](https://plant-disease-classification-vayyob3uqtbmtgjf5clzhg.streamlit.app/))
+    - Demo (just upload a picture of a leaf): [Streamlit Link](https://plant-disease-classification-vayyob3uqtbmtgjf5clzhg.streamlit.app/))
 3. Implemented top-k softmax to display model’s top-2 predictions with confidence scores
     - Disclaimer: This model is trained on the 38 classes in the PlantVillage dataset.
 Accuracy is moderate, so results are meant for demonstration purposes and may not be fully reliable.